Steamboat has been the hometown of 79 Winter Olympic athletes since 1932, more than any other town in the US.

 Ski the "Greatest Snow on Earth" at Alta, and experience traditional mountain lodge-style ski holiday.
 Reserved only for skiers (no snowboarders), it has some fantastic advanced terrain.

 Park City & Canyons make up the US's largest ski resort.
 It is a world-class ski resort, has endless activities for the kids, a cool après scene, & a historic main street.

 Deer Valley is the ultimate in ski luxury, from its corduroy groomers to fresh choc-chip cookies, this resort has thought of everything when it comes to making you happy.

-Big Sky Montana used to be one of skiing’s best kept secrets.
+Big Sky used to be one of skiing’s best kept secrets.
 But the word has gotten out, especially since it joined forces with two neighbouring resorts making it even bigger and better.

 Challenging terrain, spectacular scenery, a happening après scene & fabulous restaurants all wrapped up in a cowboy culture.
 Jackson Hole is a must-ski.

 Telluride is a spectacular resort in the San Juan mountains with challenging steeps & long cruisers.
 It has a cool, historic town & a ski-in ski-out mountain village.